• Home

 Having a quiet room in the corner of your office will help the employees get work done on time.
 There should be no restrictions on when an employee can enter the “quiet zone.”

-Make rooms for collaboration
+Make room for collaboration

 Working “alone” doesn’t always bring the best results.
 There should be ample places in your workspace where employees can collaborate in teams.
 Having space for collaboration will ensure that your employees can polish their skills and get work done on time.